 Offer content upgrades and other items where it makes sense to.
 But consider each Enterprise post an opportunity to attract prospects, delight your customers, and add to your business’s authority.

 Create Unlimited Downloadable Lead Magnets (for Free) With Attract.io

 Sick of fumbling with freelancers or formatting PDFs and PowerPoints?
 Attract.io is a free lead magnet builder.

+The best type of blog is the one that you can create content for and keep up to date on a regular basis.
 In all likelihood, your blog contains (or will contain) certain elements of more than one of the 10 types profiled in this post—and that’s usually the case.

 While OkDork.com is a great Guest Host example, it’s also a good Homer example.
 There’s probably a bit of Crash-Test Dummy, Tell-All, and Rogue in there as well.

 However, each blog typically has a dominant type of post and it’s important that yours does too, otherwise it may be a sign that you still have some work to be. done around clarifying your vision or business goals.

 Now it’s your turn, which blog type do you think is the best fit for you, and why?
 If you have experience blogging, have you had success with any of these types of blogs before?

 Leave a comment below!